tkluck/StatProfilerHTML.jl/README.md

 This module contains a fork of the rendering part of Mattia Barbon and Steffen Müller's excellent [Devel::StatProfiler](https://github.com/mbarbon/devel-statprofiler), which is a statistical profiler for Perl.
+As such, it depends on a few CPAN modules:

+    Archive::Zip
+    File::ShareDir
+    Sereal
+    Text::MicroTemplate

+Future development intends to get rid of these dependencies.